Animal Welfare League

 Village Parkinson’s Disease Support Group

+We can probably provide some answers.
 The Village PD Support Group meets at 11:45 a.m. on the second Thursday of each month at Mt.
 Carmel, just outside the Balboa Gate.
-You can stay for lunch ($7) after the meeting, if you want.

 You may stay for lunch ($7).
 Call Bob Jones at 922-0638 by the Tuesday before to make a lunch reservation.